Manufacturing Safety: Learning from Expensive Lessons in American Industry

 How?
 The company places a heavy focus the training experience, training diversity and continuous improvement, and accountability.

 Top level management recognized that traditional live training at each facility—an invaluable tool for practical knowledge attainment—contributed to a growing gap in standardization of safety training; as the company grew, and from facility to facility, critical basic safety concepts were being imparted differently.
 So the company ‘doubled down’ on its training investment by moving a significant part of the training program online.
 The move created efficiencies by allowing workers to train at any facility, anytime, providing flexibility to plant managers and reducing the exclusive reliance on live training and the out-of-production time associated with it.
-The online training program offered engaging safety courses with interactive media, to reach workers in a new way, while placing accountability for training in the hands of the workforce.
+The safety training online offered engaging safety courses with interactive media, to reach workers in a new way, while placing accountability for training in the hands of the workforce.

 Seizing the opportunity to revamp its training program, this manufacturer also bolstered goal-setting efforts specifically around safety training, by requiring completion within stringent time frames and by factoring training into organizational evaluations, from the top down; workers were also to be tested on safety training knowledge and proficiency twice, annually.
 And the company also mandated participation in facility-wide monthly safety forums that addressed hazard recognition and training need.